zamiang/vislet/apps/brooklyn/templates/text.md

 # A look at the NYC Department of Finance Sales Data

-First off, why look at the sales data.
-I've lived in Brooklyn for about 5 years and wanted to better understand the wave of Gentrification currently washing over Brooklyn.
-What I expected to see was Bushwick being similar to Williamsburg 5 years ago, Clinton Hill following Fort Green and so on.
-What I found was just how incredibly different each and every neighborhood in Brooklyn is.
-They just aren't comparable - but contrastable.
+First off, why look at the sales data?
+Well, I've lived in Brooklyn for about 5 years and want to better understand the wave of Gentrification currently washing over Brooklyn.
+What I expected to see was Bushwick trailing Williamsburg, Clinton Hill following Fort Green and so on.
+What I found was just how incredibly different each neighborhood in Brooklyn is.
+It is obvious from walking around but incredible that the differences comes across in residential sales data.

-Here are three 'data vignetts' that should help with how to interpret and use the visualization above.
+Here are three 'data vignettes' that should help to understand and use the visualization above.

 ## 1. Brownstones vs Lofts

-Visually, Bushwick and Brooklyn Heights could not be more different.
-Brooklyn Heights is historically the wealthiest neighborhood in Brooklyn and it shows.
+Bushwick and Brooklyn Heights could not be more different.
+Historically, Brooklyn Heights is the wealthiest neighborhood in Brooklyn and it shows.
 They disguise a vent from the underground subway as a brownstone so that it is more visually consistent.
-Bushwick is a…less visually consistent industrial neighborhood that over the past decade or so, have been converted into artist studios and lofts.
-The types of buildings being sold in each neighborhood could not be more different.
+Bushwick is a…less visually consistent industrial neighborhood that over the past decade or so, has converted into artist studios and lofts.
+The types of property sold in each neighborhood could not be more different.

 <div class="svg-container">
 <svg id="heights-building-class" class="stacked-area-chart svg-building-class" />
 <svg id="bushwick-building-class" class="stacked-area-chart svg-building-class" />
 </div>

-The building class data is some of the most difficult to compare so this serves as a good example for getting started looking at those graphs.
+The building class data is some of the most difficult to compare.
+This serves as a good example for getting started looking at those graphs.

 ## 2. The Williamsburg spike

 If you are looking for an interesting real estate graph, Williamsburg is probably one of the first places people look.
-It has truly transformed over the past decade from one of the most affordable places in Brooklyn (~$150 per sqft) to one of the most expensive (~$550).
-But when you look at the graph, you don't see a nice gradual climb.
-You see a slow climb that slightly beats the Borough average until 2012 where there is a huge spike.
-While it does coincide with a rise in the number of Elevator Condos being sold, nothing in these graphs explains that spike.
-I'm going to take a look at the raw sales data to look at what actually happened here.
+It has transformed over the past decade from one of the most affordable places in Brooklyn (~$150 per sqft) to one of the most expensive (~$550).

 <div class="svg-container third-width">
 <svg id="williamsburg-sales" class="svg-line-graph third-width" />